Foundations for a theory of complex matroids: Introduction

 Now consider the case $\Kf=\mathbb C$: what is the right notion of ``complex matroid''?
 In contrast to oriented matroids, the development here has been limited.
 Ideally, one would hope for cryptomorphic axiom systems similar to those for oriented matroids, resulting in a Topological Representation Theorem.

 Ziegler~\cite{Zie} defined a notion of {complex matroid} with extra structure given by the structure set $\{0,+,-,i,-i\}$.
 That is, where the set of covectors of a matroid realized by a matrix $M$ over a field $\Kf$ says whether various elements of $\Kf$ are zero or nonzero, and the corresponding data set for oriented matroids realized over $\mathbb R$ describes whether these elements of $\mathbb R$ are zero, positive, or negative, the corresponding data set for Ziegler's complex matroids realized over $\mathbb C$ describes whether these elements of $\mathbb C$ are zero, positive real, negative real, have positive imaginary part, or have negative imaginary part.
 Ziegler's complex matroids have a Topological Representation Theorem \cite[Theorem 3.5]{Zie}.
 However, they are only known to have one axiomatization, in terms of covectors \cite[Definition 1.3 and 4.1]{Zie}.
+Ziegler's theory is completely discrete, which can be seen as either a strength or a weakness -- his complex matroids lack any symmetry analogous to the action of $\mathbb C^*$ on complex linear objects.

-Below, Krummeck, and Richter-Gebert~\cite{BKR} developed another notion of complex matroid, with structure set $S^1\cup\{0\}$, where $S^1$ is the set of unit elements in $\mathbb C$, and with axiomation only in terms of bases with structure, or {\em phirotopes}.
+Below, Krummeck, and Richter-Gebert~\cite{BKR} developed another notion of complex matroid, with structure set $S^1\cup\{0\}$, where $S^1$ is the set of unit elements in $\mathbb C$, and with axiomatization only in terms of bases with structure, or {\em phirotopes}.
 That is, where the set of bases of a matroid realized by a matrix $M$ over a field $\Kf$ says whether various maximal minors of $M$ are zero or nonzero, the corresponding data set for phirotopes realized by a matrix over $\mathbb C$ additionally describes the phase $\theta$ of each nonzero maximal minor $re^{i\theta}$.
 Below, Krummeck, and Richter-Gebert gave an axiomatization for phirotopes and proved various interesting properties in rank 2, in particular about realizability.
 Delucchi \cite{Del} developed a notion of orthogonality for this context, leading to dual phirotopes, and defined circuits and cocircuits associated to a phirotope (although he did not find circuit axioms).